crisouteda/phone-catalogue-client/README.md

 ## 📝 Following improvements and TODOS

-- Add persistency to token.
-It should be updated every hour for security reasons.
+- Authentication token should be updated automatically shortly before its expiration date.

 - Add and improve tests

-- UX/UI ensure optimal view in every screen size and improve themes and general design
+- Improvements in user experience.
+Ensure optimal view in every screen size and improve themes and general design